-- (1) "Automated Pharmacy System" (APS) means a mechanical system that performs operations or activities, including but not limited to, those related to the storage, packaging, dispensing, or distribution of medications, but not including compounding or administration, and that collects, controls, and maintains all transaction information. - (2) "Remote Dispensing Facility" (RDF) means a facility where drugs are prepared for administration and where requisite pharmacist supervision is provided remotely as approved by the Board. - (3) "Remote Dispensing Machine" (RDM) means a component of an Automated Pharmacy System that contains prepackaged drugs for dispensing. - (4) "Responsible Pharmacy" means the licensed pharmacy that is responsible for the APS, and RDM.
+(1) "Automated Pharmacy System" (APS) means a mechanical system that performs operations or activities, including but not limited to, those related to the storage, packaging, dispensing, or distribution of medications, but not including compounding or administration, and that collects, controls, and maintains all transaction information.

+(2) "Remote Dispensing Machine" (RDM) means a component of an Automated Pharmacy System that contains prepackaged drugs for dispensing.

+(3) "Responsible Pharmacy" means the licensed pharmacy that is responsible for the APS and RDM.

+Ŝtat.
+Auth.: ORS 689.205

-Stats.
-Implemented: ORS 689.155 Hist.: BP 2-2005, f.
+Hist.: BP 2-2005, f.
 2-14-05, cert. ef.
-3-1-05; BP 9-2010(Temp), f. & cert. ef.
-7-9-10 thru 12-24-10
+3-1-05